TrackMaven/TrackMaven.github.io/content/getting-started-drf-angularjs-part-5.md

 });
 ```

-`Chain`, `Store` and `Employee` services are injected into the controller and each is used by calling the `query` action.
-Using the [promises](http://andyshora.com/promises-angularjs-explained-as-cartoon.html) the actions returne, we populate `$scope` variables of like-names with the results.
+`Chain`, `Store` and `Employee` services are injected into the controller.
+Each is used by calling the `query` action when the controller is instantiated.
+Using the [promises](http://andyshora.com/promises-angularjs-explained-as-cartoon.html) the actions return, we populate `$scope` variables of like-names with the results.

-In essence, the controller making three `GET` requests to three different endpoints on the local retail API and populating variables once the results of each call have returned sucessfully.
+In essence, the controller makes three `GET` requests to different endpoints on the local retail API and populates variables once the results of each call has returned sucessfully.

 This is a very simple exmaple of how services can be used, but it's a great start to get API results into our client application!

 <a name="template"></a>
 ## Displaying API Results in the Template

-The last step before using the API results is modifying the retail template to make use of our shiny new controller `$scope` variables!
+The last step to display API results on a page is to modify the template to make use of the new controller variables.
 Add the following code to the retail template file.

 **retail.template**
 ```html